-Updated 7 June 2017: NCN announced raising its new $25MM NCN Partners Fund with individual investors drawn from ranks of execs with successful corporate careers.
+Updated 10 July - NCN announced its total take closed at $34MM.
+7 June 2017: NCN announced raising its new $25MM NCN Partners Fund with individual investors drawn from ranks of execs with successful corporate careers.
 Our Oct.
 27, 2016 harbinger follows below.-Ed.

 NASHVILLE Capital Network (NCN) was founded as an Angel group in 2003, and has since evolved into and "early stage investment platform and a network of professional investors."